samebug/samebug-technical-documentation/workspace/index.md

 # Workspaces and permissions

 A workspace usually corresponds to a team of developers working on a project.
-A Samebug user can access to multiple workspaces and a workspace can be associated with multiple users.
-Workspaces are useful to organize and control the visibility of content generated during the project development.
+A Samebug user can access multiple workspaces and a workspace can be associated with multiple users.
+These are useful to organize and control the visibility of content generated during the project development.

 ## Workspace visibility